AmadeusRelay/AmadeusRelayFrontend/README.md

 ### STEP 1: GET token_pairs

-The first step to make a full use of our APIs is getting token pairs to trade, accessing API GET token_pairs:
+The first step to make a full use of our API is getting token pairs to trade, accessing API GET token_pairs:
 ```
 GET /api/v0/token_pairs?tokenA=
 ```